"You will know the truth, and the truth will make you free."

 Questioning as Sacred: Inquiry honors both truth and the human capacity for understanding.

-Wisdom vs. Information: Wisdom is not knowing facts but understanding their deeper significance.
+Wisdom vs. Information: Wisdom is not knowing facts but grasping what the facts actually mean for how to live.

 Integration: He seeks not to accumulate knowledge but to integrate what he learns into a coherent understanding of life.